-Élise Pelletier Age 60 Sutton (Québec) Canada Independent (1) Director since 2012 Retired since 2003, Ms. Pelletier accumulated over 20 years of experience within the Corporation, having held the position of Vice-President, Human Resources of the Corporation during the period between 1995 and 1998, and thereafter, the position of Vice-President with Norampac Inc., from 1998 to 2003.
+Retired since 2003, Ms. Elise Pelletier accumulated over 20 years of experience within the Corporation, having held the position of Vice-President, Human Resources of the Corporation during the period between 1995 and 1998, and thereafter, the position of Vice-President with Norampac Inc., from 1998 to 2003.
 She has extensive knowledge of the pulp and paper sector and was a member of the Board of Directors of the Corporation from 1993 to 2001.
-She is Chair of the Health and Safety, Environment and Sustainable Development Committee and a member of the Human Resources Committee.
 She holds a Certificate in governance of companies from the Collège des administrateurs de sociétés, Université Laval (Québec).
 She holds the degree of Bachelor in Industrial Relations from the Université de Montréal (Québec).